kellynwong/decentralvows_client/README.md

 ## 🤝 Contributing

 We welcome contributions to DecentralVows!
-Please see our [Contributing Guidelines](CONTRIBUTING.md) for more information on how to get involved.

 ## 📄 License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## ⚠️ Disclaimer